 4. Style: [formal / casual / language / word count]

-One message gets you what 5 messages used to.
+One message gets you what five used to.

-Step 4: Wait the exact time the error names
+Step 4: Wait the exact time the modal names

-Don’t retry every 30 seconds — you’ll just burn the next window.
-Note the reset time, work on something else until then.
+Don’t retry every 30 seconds; you’ll only burn the next window’s slots the moment they open.
+Note the reset time and work on something else until then.
+Because the window is rolling, capacity returns gradually, not all at once.

 Step 5: Upgrade the plan

-Step 6: For safety throttling, wait + verify email
+Step 6: For safety throttling, wait and verify your email

-If the error mentions “unusual activity,” check email for an OpenAI verification message and follow it.
-Otherwise wait 24 hours before retrying.
+If the wording mentions “unusual activity,” check your inbox for an OpenAI verification email and follow it.
+Otherwise wait about 24 hours before retrying, and avoid VPN/location switching mid-session, which can re-trip the check.

 Prevention

-- Don’t burn a GPT-5 slot on “translate this word” — you’ll regret it later in the window.
+- Don’t spend a Thinking slot on “translate this word.”
+You’ll want it later in the week.

-- Batch heavy work: list this week’s hard tasks and run them in 1–2 concentrated windows instead of trickling through the day.
+- Batch heavy work: list the week’s hard tasks and run them in one or two concentrated sessions instead of trickling all day.

-- Don’t share accounts across people — separate accounts give each person their own rolling window.
+- Don’t share one account across people.
+Separate accounts each get their own window.

-- Plan image batches in one prompt instead of one-at-a-time iteration.
+- Plan image batches in a single prompt instead of one-at-a-time iteration; each generation draws from the 3-hour image budget.

 Related